Package Leaflet: Information for the User

 Breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Ixia contains lactose
+Ixia contains Lactose

-This medication contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions of administration of this medicine given to you by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

 The recommended initial dose is 1 Ixia 10 mg tablet per day.
-If blood pressure is not adequately controlled, your doctor may increase the dose to 20 mg or 40 mg per day or prescribe additional treatment.
+If your blood pressure is not adequately controlled, your doctor may increase the dose to 20 mg or 40 mg per day or prescribe additional treatment.

-Tablets can be taken with or without food.
+The tablets can be taken with or without food.
 Take the tablets with a sufficient amount of water (e.g., a glass).
 If possible, take your dose at the same time each day, for example, at breakfast time.

 If you take more Ixia than you should

-In case of overdose or accidental ingestion, consult the Toxicological Information Service.
+In case of overdose or accidental ingestion, consult the Toxicology Information Service.
 Phone 91 562 04 20.

-If you forgot to take Ixia
+If you forget to take Ixia

-If you interrupt treatment with Ixia
+If you stop taking Ixia

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-In rare cases (they may affect up to 1 in 1,000 people) the following allergic reactions have been reported, which can affect the whole body: inflammation of the face, mouth, and/or larynx, along with itching and skin rash.If this happens, stop taking Ixia and consult your doctor immediately.
+In rare cases (may affect up to 1 in 1,000 people), the following allergic reactions have been reported, which can affect the whole body: swelling of the face, mouth, and/or larynx, along with itching and skin rash.
+If this happens to you, stop taking Ixia and consult your doctor immediately.

-Rarely (but slightly more often in elderly patients) Ixia may cause a pronounced drop in blood pressure in susceptible patients or as a result of an allergic reaction.
-This can cause severe dizziness or fainting.If this happens, stop taking Ixia, consult your doctor immediately, and remain lying down in a horizontal position.
+Rarely (but slightly more often in elderly patients), Ixia may cause a pronounced drop in blood pressure, in susceptible patients or as a result of an allergic reaction.
+This can cause fainting or severe dizziness.
+If this happens to you, stop taking Ixia, consult your doctor immediately, and remain lying down.

-Frequent side effects (may affect up to 1 in 10 people):
+Common side effects (may affect up to 1 in 10 people):

-Rare side effects (may affect up to 1 in 100 people):
+Uncommon side effects (may affect up to 1 in 100 people):

 In blood tests, a decrease in the number of a type of blood cell called platelets (thrombocytopenia) has been observed.